koolskateguy89/arduino_21coa202_cw/doc.md

   constants.
 Also describe the variables that are instances of these classes or types.*

 Channels are implemented as an ordered singly-linked-list (ordered by channel ID) of structs (each channel is a node).
-A single channel is made up of:
+The base characteristics of a channel are:

 | Type | Name | Description |
 | --- | --- | --- |